cechrist/cardoon/doc/design.rst

 transconductances this does not seem necessary as we only have to fill the matrix once.

-Currently voltages are not stored in terminals by default.
+Currently voltages are stored in terminals only after the final solution is found.
 The main reason for this is efficiency as it is less work to operate directly from the vector of unknowns in the equation-solving routine.